rushali-shetty/Credit-Card-Fraud-Detection/README.md

 new_df = new_df.drop(new_df[(new_df['V10'] > v10_upper) | (new_df['V10'] < v10_lower)].index)
 ```
 **Classifier**<br>
-An algorithm that maps the input data to a specific category.Classification is a type of supervised learning.
-The training data is used to make sure the machine recognizes patterns in the data and the test data is used only to access performance of model.<br>
+ is a systematic approach to building classification models from an input data set.
+Examples include decision tree classifiers, rule-based classifiers, neural networks, support vector machines, and naive Bayes classifiers.It is a type of supervised learning.<br>
 ```ruby
 X=new_df.drop('Class',axis=1)
 y=new_df['Class']
 ```
+**Training data** is the main and most important data which helps machines to learn and make the predictions and the **Test data** is used to see how well the machine can predict new answers based on its training.<br>
-Then we create the train and test sets by randomly splitting the data:<br>
+We create the train and test sets by randomly splitting the data:<br>
 ```ruby
 from sklearn.model_selection import train_test_split